switmac/where-for-lunch/TASKS.md

 On place details page, grab the address then show it on google map.

 ## How to submit code
 Fork off this repo, commit your code changes to your own git account.
 For each task, they should stay in a separate branch with the task number.
-Commit to your forked master after you think one task is throughly finished.
+Commit to your forked master after you think one task is thoroughly finished.
 Then branch off the latest forked master to the next task.